senomorf/oci-cpu-shaper/docs/09-cli.md

 Invalid flag values are rejected during argument parsing: unknown controller modes surface an error and cause the program to exit with status `2`, unsupported log levels report a structured error before the logger is constructed, and negative `--shutdown-after` durations are rejected.
 This keeps early runs predictable while new policy engines are still being prototyped.

 Smoke tests introduced in §11 now cover the dependency-injected entrypoint as well as adaptive-controller wiring, ensuring that enforce/dry-run builds start the OCI client, estimator sampler, and worker pool while `noop` preserves the bypass path for validation scenarios.
 Offline mode keeps this wiring intact by substituting the static metrics client so container smoke tests can run without live tenancy credentials, and new unit coverage exercises the IMDS-backed region/compartment resolver plus its failure modes to keep the ≥85% statement coverage guarantee intact.

+## 9.5 Metrics Exporter

+- `cmd/shaper` now instantiates the lightweight OpenMetrics exporter from `pkg/http/metrics` and binds it to `/metrics` on the address supplied via `http.bind`/`HTTP_ADDR`, mirroring the observability wiring outlined in §§5.2 and 9.
+- The handler publishes controller and estimator gauges/counters—`shaper_target_ratio`, `shaper_mode`, `shaper_state`, `oci_p95`, `oci_last_success_epoch`, `duty_cycle_ms`, `worker_count`, and `host_cpu_percent`—so Prometheus scrape targets can track mode transitions, OCI freshness, worker sizing, and host contention (§§3.1, 5.2).
+- Offline mode continues to populate the exporter with synthetic data, and the CLI unit suite exercises the handler via `httptest.Server` alongside dedicated exporter tests to keep the ≥85% coverage floor intact (§11).
+- Rootless Compose stacks expose the listener through `${SHAPER_METRICS_BIND:-127.0.0.1:9108}:9108`, while the container images declare `EXPOSE 9108` so orchestrators can surface the endpoint without manual port wiring (§§6, 9).